scottlahay/SpellingTwo/README.md

 ## Branching Strategy
 There are 3 types of branches in the project
-- The Main branch called
+- A single Main branch called _develop_
-  - develop
-- The branch for integrating changes from https://github.com/vector-im/riot-android/tree/master is
+- A single branch for integrating changes from https://github.com/vector-im/riot-android/tree/master called _master_
-  -  master
-- A series of Feature branches that look like
+- A series of Feature branches that look like _CSMC-29_Identify_and_remove_developer_tools_
-  - CSMC-29_Identify_and_remove_developer_tools

 ### General RedPill-Chat development is done by
 - creating a feature branch from develop